FlexMeasures/flexmeasures/documentation/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When ``FLEXMEASURES_MODE=demo``\ , this setting can be used to make the FlexMeasures platform select data from a specific year (e.g. 2015), so that old imported data can be demoed as if it were current
+When ``FLEXMEASURES_MODE=demo``\ , this setting can be used to make the FlexMeasures platform select data from a specific year (e.g. 2015), so that old imported data can be demoed as if it were current.

 Default: ``None``

 .. _menu-config:

+FLEXMEASURES_ROOT_VIEW
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Root view (reachable at "/").
+For example "/dashboard".

+For more fine-grained control, this can also be a list, where it's possible to set the root view for certain account roles (as a tuple of view name and list of applicable account roles).
+In this case, the list is searched from left to right, and the first fitting view is shown.
+If the list contains a string, then that value is simply chosen and search stops.

+For example, ``[("metering-dashboard" ["MDC", "Prosumer"]), "default-dashboard"]``\ would show "/mdc-dashboard" for users connected to accounts with account roles "MDC" or "Prosumer", while all others would be routed to "/default-dashboard".

+If this setting is empty or not applicable for the current user, the "/" view will be shown (FlexMeasures' default dashboard or a plugin view which was registered at "/").

+Default ``[]``

 FLEXMEASURES_LISTED_VIEWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^